The Open Innovation Opportunity for Large Corporations

 This insight from "Open Innovation: The New Imperative for Creating and Profiting from Technology," the renowned book released almost two decades ago from University of California, Berkeley, Faculty Director at the Garwood Center for Corporate Innovation Henry Chesbrough, is spot on.

-Taking chances on employees' ideas — ones either developed in research and development programs or brought forth by other teams — is a gamble for any scaled organization.
+Taking chances on internal ideas from employees — ones either developed in research and development or internal innovation programs or brought forth by other teams — is a gamble for any scaled organization.

-Consider how some companies use the approach today:
+Consider how some companies approach the concept of open innovation today:

-• Some lean heavily on agencies to conduct audience research and consumer interviews to provide qualitative and quantitative feedback that can improve existing products.
+• Some lean heavily on agencies to conduct audience research and consumer interviews to provide qualitative and quantitative feedback.

-• And many work with consultants who can assess the current state of business operations, note inefficiencies and areas of opportunity, and prescribe optimizations.
+• And many work with consultants to analyze the current state of business operations and pinpoint inefficiencies and areas of opportunity.

-Henry was curious enough to follow up on his open innovation theory 20 years later to see if corporate C-suites who welcomed the idea at their organizations saw their desired ROI from it.
+Henry was curious enough to follow up on his open innovation theory 20 years later to see if corporate C-suites who welcomed the idea at their organizations saw their desired return on investment from it.

 The answer?